cgbryan1/comp423-course-notes/docs/tutorials/go-setup.md

 Navigate to your Github and create a new repository with the **same name as your local repository**.
 Add whatever description you’d like!

+???+ Note

+    Make sure your GitHub repository does not initialize a README file;  we already created one locally in the previous step, so there's no need to do it again.

 ### Linking your local and remote repositories
 With your project still open in VSCode, add your Github repository as the corresponding remote repository: